About the Council

 What is the Carer Council?

 The Carer Council was a key recommendation from Dr Fiona Arney’s Independent Inquiry into Foster and Kinship Care.
-The Carer Council is an advisory council that provides a dedicated platform for the Carer voice to be heard by State government on issues crucial to improving the child protection system and the rights of Carers.

-What is an advisory council?
+What is a ministerial advisory council?

-A Government or Ministerial advisory council is a body that provides advice and expertise related to a specific group or issue.
+A government or ministerial advisory council is a body that provides advice and expertise related to a specific group or issue.
 These bodies are a consultative mechanism, providing perspectives from and representing the views of key stakeholders.

 A Minister may determine the structure and functions of the advisory council depending on how the advisory council/body has been established.